Hope Kiwi lodge (km2120.5) – Hurunui No 3 Hut (km2147.5)

 Tuomas starring down at the robin between his feet.

-We arrived at the hut plenty early for a river wash.
+We arrived at the next hut plenty early for a river wash.
 Out on the river flats, with the wind blowing, the sandflies couldn’t find me.
-I went upstream of some cows and when I came back, a big bull was standing in the trail.
+I went upstream of some cows and when I came back, a big bull was in the trail.
 He was looking at me very intently, standing his ground, but finally moved off.
 On the TA, there’s always some obstacle to overcome.

 Back at the hut, I was inside making dinner when I heard a familiar voice outside.
 I had been expecting this moment for some time and was surprised that it took this long.
-I was just thinking on this day that if Connor didn’t catch up to me in the next few days, I probably wouldn’t see him again.
+I was just thinking on this day that if Connor didn’t catch up to me soon, I probably wouldn’t see him again.
 But sure enough, he had caught me.
 So instead of using the easy day to get up to speed on my blog, we spent the night catching up on our travels since the Tararuas.
 He has been doing some big days.
 It only took him 3.5 days to do the entire Richmond stretch, for instance.
 He has also been carrying lots of food and actually put on weight, since nearly starving himself in the beginning.
 It was great to see him again and I hoped he could slow down to our pace to hike together for a few days.

 The boy is back.